Glycoconjugate: O-Linked glycans

+In eukaryotes, O-linked glycans are assembled one sugar at a time on a serine or threonine residue of a peptide chain in the Golgi apparatus.
+Unlike N-linked glycans, there is no known consensus sequence yet.
+However, the placement of a proline residue at either -1 or +3 relative to the serine or threonine is favourable for O-linked glycosylation.
 The first monosaccharide attached in the synthesis of O-linked glycans is N-acetyl-galactosamine.
 After this, several different pathways are possible.
 A Core 1 structure is generated by the addition of galactose.
 A Core 2 structure is generated by the addition of N-acetyl-glucosamine to the N-acetyl-galactosamine of the Core 1 structure.
 Core 3 structures are generated by the addition of a single N-acetyl-glucosamine to the original N-acetyl-galactosamine.
 Core 4 structures are generated by the addition of a second N-acetyl-glucosamine to the Core 3 structure.
 Other core structures are possible, though less common.